SAuderset/mixteca/README.md

 ## A collection of materials of Mixtecan languages and tools to explore them

 Hi!
 This repository is in its initial stages and thus a bit chaotic as of now.
+Everything's in flux and more info will be provided later on.
 It is managed by me (Sandra Auderset), as part of my PhD thesis.
+Feel free to ask me about any of this.